abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 7. Parsing the file content: **while**+**read** <a name="parsing_files"></a>
 Very frequently, we need within a script or a function to parse through the content of an external file, and to perform some programmatic action line-by-line.
 This can be achieved conveniently by combining the **while** loop and the **read** command.
-We remark, however, that there are more efficient ways to parse the file content, its usage is recommended only for the short files.
+We remark, however, that there are more efficient ways to parse the file content line-by-line (e.g. using **awk**), the usage illustrated here is recommended only for short files.

 As a concrete example, let us look at the following script, ```parseFile.sh```.
 This script takes one argument, and that argument must be a file: